Ramiz-rz/Ramiz-rz/ReadMe.md

 # 👋 Hi, I'm Muhammad Rameez
-### AI/ML Engineer · RAG Pipelines · NLP · LangChain · Python
+### AI/ML Engineer · RAG Pipelines · LLMs · NLP · LangChain · Python

-> *Startups don't fail because of lack of ideas — they fail because execution is slow.*
+> *Startups don't fail because of lack of ideas, they fail because execution is slow.*

 I'm an AI/ML Engineer helping startups and agencies **automate workflows**, **build AI-powered products**, and **ship faster**.
 Started as a full-stack developer, but quickly realized that AI + automation is where real leverage lives — turning data into decisions, and ideas into scalable products.